Skip to content

 📖Biblical Foundation: God's Heart for Truth

-• Proverbs 12:22 - God detests lying: "The LORD detests lying lips, but he delights in people who are trustworthy."
-God doesn't just dislike dishonesty—He DETESTS it.
+• Proverbs 12:22 - God detests lying: 'The LORD detests lying lips, but he delights in people who are trustworthy.'
+God doesn't just dislike dishonesty, He DETESTS it.
 Conversely, He DELIGHTS in truthful people.
 Honesty pleases God's heart.

-• Colossians 3:9 - Do not lie to each other: "Do not lie to each other, since you have taken off your old self."
-Lying = part of OLD sinful nature.
-Christians are NEW creations—we put off deception, embrace truth.
+• Colossians 3:9 - Do not lie to each other: 'Do not lie to each other, since you have taken off your old self.'
+Lying is part of the OLD sinful nature.
+Christians are NEW creations; we put off deception and embrace truth.

 🎯